 Phishing is one of the oldest tricks in the book of hackers.
-But as old as it might be, phishing still remains the most lucrative tool for cyber criminals; as they say, old is gold.
-This post tells you about phishing and measures you can take to avoid it.
+But as old as it might be, phishing still remains the most lucrative tool for cybercriminals; as they say, old is gold.
+This post tells you about the 3 common types of phishing attacks and tips to avoid them.

-Phishing is a fraudulent activity that is designed to trick the victim into revealing their personal and confidential information.
-This information usually includes bank account details, credit card numbers, and social security numbers to name a few.
-There are different ways a hacker can launch a phishing attack.
+Phishing is a fraudulent activity to trick you into revealing your personal and confidential information.
+This information usually includes bank account details, net banking details, credit/debit card numbers, login ID and passwords.
+There are different ways an attacker can launch a phishing attack.
 These are the 3 common types of phishing attacks

 This is how a phishing call (that looks like it is from a bank employee) might go:

 “Is this Mr. Brown?
 This is a call for you from (a popular) Bank.
 We have received reports of illegal withdrawals from your bank account.
 In order to contain the situation, and safeguard your account, we need to confirm your account number, expiration date, four digits at the back…” and so on.

-– Avoid accessing websites via links in email messages; especially those asking for personal information.
-It is always a safe bet to type the URL manually into the web browser.
+• Avoid accessing websites via links in email messages/SMS; especially those asking for personal information.

 • Ensure the website that you are sharing your personal/financial information with is secure.
 A secure website’s URL should always begin with “https” instead of “http”.
-Also important is the presence of a lock symbol on the website (see figure A).
-Clicking the lock icon should display the digital certificate that verifies the authenticity of the website.
+Also important is the presence of a lock symbol on the website (see figure a).
+Clicking on the lock icon should display the digital certificate that verifies the authenticity of the website.